Helioviewer-Project/JHelioviewer-SWHV/docs/image-buffer-cache.md

 ## Cleanup Policy

 Cache eviction does not close an `ImageBuffer` immediately.
 It retires the buffer.
-Retired buffers are then reaped later, once the rendering code reports that they are no longer retained.
+Retired buffers are then reaped later, after rendering code reports which buffers are still retained.

 The important distinction is between a buffer that merely exists transiently and a buffer that has entered the live image/render path.
 Only the latter is part of the deterministic cleanup contract.
-Rare buffers that are queued for delivery but never accepted by an `ImageLayer` are left to the `Cleaner` fallback.
+Buffers that are decoded but never accepted by an `ImageLayer` are left to normal reachability plus the `Cleaner` fallback.

-This keeps the cache cleanup path deliberately narrow. `ImageBufferCache` owns cache membership and retired-buffer cleanup; it does not try to model every temporary reference held by worker threads or the EDT.
+This keeps the cache cleanup path deliberately narrow. `ImageBufferCache` owns cache membership and retired-buffer cleanup; it does not try to model every short temporary reference held by decode or callback code.

 ## Ownership Contract